2.1 Understand the social environment of road transport and the rules governing it

 Training requirements for drivers and others involved in the transport of dangerous goods

 Drivers of all vehicles carrying hazardous goods must be trained and be in possession of the appropriate ADR Vocational Driver Training Certificate.
 The ADR certificate lasts for 5 years.
+Drivers must undertake refresher training, and take a refresher exam at least 6 weeks before their ADR card expires to retain their ADR qualification.

 Sample ADR training certificate